gear-foundation/academy/docs/07-hello-world-metadata/metadate-and-state.md

 hide_table_of_contents: true
 ---

-The lesson demonstrates the role of metadata as a guide for converting data into a structured format, enabling data exchange between dApp's smart contracts and client-side (JavaScript).
+In this lesson, we'll demonstrate the role of metadata in:

+- Converting data into a structured format
+- Enabling data exchange between dApp's smart contracts
+- Client-side (JavaScript)

 The [`gmeta`](https://docs.gear.rs/gmeta/) crate describes the metadata interface, which requires a description for all types.
 Moreover, the lesson presents an illustrative example of defining metadata for a program and accessing its state.

-Metadata acts like an interface map helping transform a set of bytes into an understandable structure.
-It determines how all incoming and outgoing data will be encoded/decoded.
+Metadata serves as an interface map, enabling the transformation of a set of bytes into an understandable structure.
+It plays a crucial role in encoding and decoding all incoming and outgoing data.

-Metadata allows dApp's parts - the smart contract and the client side (JavaScript), to understand each other and exchange data.
+By facilitating communication and data exchange, metadata allows the smart contract and the client-side (JavaScript) of a dApp to understand each other effectively.

 To describe the metadata interface, we use [`gmeta`](https://docs.gear.rs/gmeta/) crate:

 ```rust